JoseBCN91/ITACADEMY-/Sprint5/hipotesis_testing/Readme.md

 # Hypothesis testing

-This repository performs a statistical study of a dataset containing diffent physical properties of superconducting materials.
+This repository performs a statistical study of a dataset containing different physical properties of superconducting materials.